Evidence and perceptions in the post-Brexit immigration debate

 Summary & aims

 We are using experimental focus groups, with control and treatment arms and use of a facts based video, to investigate a series of prominent hypotheses in the psychological literature which may explain why people do not integrate information about the economic impacts into their views of immigration.
 The focus groups will also gain insights into the role of immigration attitudes in the decision to vote Leave in the EU referendum.

 Timescale and funder

-The evaluation is funded by the Leverhulme Trust.
-It began in October 2017, and all focus groups have been completed and the research team are currently analysing the data and survey responses.
-The report was published in October 2018.
-You can watch a short video on the topic here:
+The evaluation was funded by the Leverhulme Trust.
+It began in October 2017 and the report was published in October 2018.
+You can watch a short video on the topic here

 NIESR Staff involved in this project